chronicleworks/chronicle-bootstrap/README.md

 which builds and tags an image named `chronicle-A-B-C`.
 The previous `chronicle-A-B` tag names are deprecated.

-## GraphQL Client
+## Using the GraphQL Client

 Chronicle Examples use Chronicle's `serve-graphql` function to provide the Chronicle GraphQL API.
 By using a GraphQL client, you can interact with Chronicle by running GraphQL queries, mutations, and subscriptions.

 We recommend using the [Altair GraphQL Client](https://altairgraphql.dev/), which is available as a free desktop GraphQL IDE or web browser extension.